-Performance targets set as part of the Performance Management process may be a mix of qualitative (personal) and quantitative (financial) targets, dependent upon the role undertaken by the employee.
-Quantitative targets refer to agreed financial targets for the Performance Year for the Business Unit or Rabobank Australia.
-Qualitative targets will include specific performance criteria within an employee's own area of responsibility and may also include non-financial targets to promote competency requirements.
-Performance targets must not contain any incentives which encourage employees to act in a manner that is not in the interests of the customer.
+Performance objectives set as part of the Performance Management process may be a mix of qualitative (personal) and quantitative (financial) objectives, dependent upon the role undertaken by the employee.
+Quantitative objectives refer to agreed financial objectives for the Performance Year for the Business Unit or Rabobank Australia.
+Qualitative objectives will include specific performance criteria within an employee's own area of responsibility and may also include non-financial objectives to promote competency requirements.
+Performance objectives must not contain any incentives which encourage employees to act in a manner that is not in the interests of the customer.

-Performance is assessed for all employees formally during the End-of-Year Review process, supplemented by ongoing discussion and feedback throughout the Performance Year.
-The review considers achievement against the pre-determined agreed qualitative and/or quantitative performance targets, and employees are assigned an overall Performance Rating for the relevant Performance Year.
+Performance is assessed for all employees formally at the end of the Performance Year, supplemented by ongoing discussion and feedback throughout the Performance Year.
+The review considers achievement against the pre-determined agreed qualitative and/or quantitative performance objectives, and employees are assigned an overall Performance Rating for the relevant Performance Year.
 That, in conjunction with the local market conditions and forecast variable income budgets from industry analysis, leads to consideration of a Discretionary Variable Income allocation.